ENRICH Clinic has moved to 8- 10 Howitt Street, South Yarra as of Jan 2025. Email: enrichclinic@div.net.au – Read More Here

 But how do you know your skin’s limits?
 Well, you don’t, but you could probably guess.
 Younger guys tend to bulk up faster than anyone over 40.
 Avoid pumping up an area that is already large, for example, if you have a big chest already, and think you want it bigger, try working on other areas too and think about aiming for a more well-rounded physique.
 Take your time building bulk, despite the temptation to rush into it just because you can.
 It can be really rewarding to see quick changes but remember: stretch marks are forever and you will not like them.
 What’s more, getting them treated can get expensive if you have a lot or they are severe.

-You can generally afford a kilogram per week of weight change, but get specific advice for your body by your dermatologist and also ask around at training.
+You can generally afford a kilogram per week of weight change, but get specific advice for your body from your dermatologist and also ask around at training.

 • Radiofrequency treatments